What Collagen Taught Me About Leadership

 Flexibility Through Collaboration

-Collagen production naturally slows with age—but it doesn’t have to stop.
-We partner with tools—LED therapy, microneedling—to boost what the body can’t do alone.
+Collagen production naturally slows with age but it doesn’t have to stop.
+I use tools like LED therapy and microneedling to boost what my body can’t do alone.

-• Leadership lesson: You aren’t meant to rebuild collagen—or a business—solo.
-Lean into partnerships, mentorship, and team expertise to amplify your elasticity.
+Leadership lesson: You aren’t meant to rebuild collagen, or a business, solo.
+Lean into partnerships, mentorship, and your team expertise to amplify the elasticity of your bandwidth.
 Shared knowledge and support act like that LED session for your leadership resilience.

 Invitation: Reach out to one colleague today and ask, “What’s one thing you’d love help stretching toward?”
 Then listen.